Leotrim Kryeziu: Loan at Chiasso

 On 21 August 2019, Kryeziu joined Swiss Challenge League side Chiasso, on a season-long loan.
 One month later, he made his debut in a 3–0 away defeat against Stade Lausanne-Ouchy after being named in the starting line-up.

 Prishtina

 2020–21 season as loan

-On 28 August 2020, Kryeziu joined Football Superleague of Kosovo side Prishtina, on a season-long loan and received squad number 9.
+On 28 August 2020, Kryeziu joined Kosovo Superleague side Prishtina, on a season-long loan and received squad number 9.
 On 19 September 2020, he made his debut in a 3–0 home win against Drenica after coming on as a substitute at 85th minute in place of Lorik Boshnjaku.

 2021–22 season

-On 1 July 2021, Kryeziu returned and signed a three-year contract with Football Superleague of Kosovo side Prishtina.
+On 1 July 2021, Kryeziu returned and signed a three-year contract with Kosovo Superleague side Prishtina.
 Five days later, he made his debut with Prishtina in the 2021–22 UEFA Champions League first qualifying round against the Hungarian side Ferencváros after being named in the starting line-up.